The Fed raises interest rates again in what could be its final attack on inflation

 Job gains in March were the lowest in more than two years.
 And while layoffs are still rare by historical standards, they have been inching up.

-Critics warn that additional rate hikes by the Fed would put more jobs at risk, without necessarily doing much to control prices.
+Some observers warn that any additional rate hikes by the Fed would put more jobs at risk, without necessarily doing much to control prices.

 "It becomes less and less warranted to continue pursuing policies that theoretically bring down inflation but at expense of the labor market," said Lindsay Owens, executive director of the Groundwork Collaborative, a progressive think tank in Washington, D.C.
 "It's not the case that we have to keep hammering away."